jbreneman/lazuli.js/readme.md

 ## Installation

-Currently Lazuli only supports being set and used as a global variable.
-In the future an ES6 import will be supported, probably.
+Currently Lazuli supports being used as a global object, and _should_ support ES6 and commonjs modules as well.

 ### How to install